Attorney & Author

 One of the nation's preeminent constitutional and voting rights litigators.

-Throughout his five-decade career, David F. Walbert evolved from a student of theoretical physics into one of the nation's preeminent constitutional and voting rights litigators.
+Over a five-decade career, David F. Walbert evolved from a student of theoretical physics into a nationally recognized constitutional lawyer.

-Known for a career that often pitted himself against systemic injustice, Walbert has fundamentally reshaped the political landscape of Georgia and the American South through high-stakes litigation and repeat appearances before the United States Supreme Court.
+Often pitted against systemic injustice, Walbert helped fundamentally reshape the political landscape of Georgia and the American South through high-stakes litigation, repeat appearances before the United States Supreme Court, and testimony before Congress.

 Bloomsbury

-Decades of landmark litigation dismantling discriminatory electoral systems across the American South, with multiple U.S. Supreme Court victories.
+Decades of landmark litigation concerning discriminatory electoral systems, multiple U.S. Supreme Court victories, and testimony before Congress.

 High-stakes constitutional challenges including redistricting, equal protection, and due process cases at the highest levels of the judiciary.

-Successful defense in high-profile federal criminal cases, including government corruption and selective prosecution challenges.
+Successful defense in high-profile criminal cases, including government corruption and selective prosecution challenges.

 Voting Rights · 1982